Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/dive/Overview_Annotations.md

 More detailed information on the corresponding plug-ins can be found in their documentation.

 ### @TestRail
-The annotaion `@TestRail` can be used to describe a TestRail test case.
+The annotation `@TestRail` can be used to describe a TestRail test case.

 This annotation has the following the attributes: